Zeigren/netbox_docker/README.md

 You'll need to create the appropriate [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) and [Docker Configs](https://docs.docker.com/engine/swarm/configs/).

-Any environment variables for netbox in `docker-entrypoint.sh` can instead be set using Docker Secrets, there's an example of how to do this in the relevant `.yml` files.
+Any environment variables for NetBox in `docker-entrypoint.sh` can instead be set using Docker Secrets, there's an example of how to do this in the relevant `.yml` files.

 Run with `docker stack deploy --compose-file docker-swarm.yml netbox`